upros/acme-integrations/draft-ietf-acme-integrations.md

 - ACME integration with BRSKI Default Cloud Registrar {{?I-D.friel-anima-brski-cloud}}
 - ACME integration with TEAP {{?RFC7170}} and TEAP Update and Extensions for Bootstrapping {{?I-D.lear-eap-teap-brski}}

-The integrations with EST, BRSKI (which is based upon EST), and TEAP enable automated certificate enrolment for devices.
+The integrations with EST, BRSKI (which is based upon EST), and TEAP enable automated certificate enrollment for devices.

 ACME for subdomains {{?I-D.friel-acme-subdomains}} outlines how ACME can be used by a client to obtain a certificate for a subdomain identifier from a certificate authority where the client has fulfilled a challenge against a parent domain, but does not need to fulfil a challenge against the explicit subdomain.
 This is a useful optimization when ACME is used to issue certificates for large numbers of devices as it reduces the domain ownership proof traffic (DNS or HTTP) and ACME traffic overhead, but is not a necessary requirement.